 The men smashed the locks on the door leading into the cavernous room and made their way to a small utility closet in the rear of the building.
 They pulled out some tools and cut through the sheetrock.
 When they broke through the wall, they had gained entry into Esquin Wine & Spirits, one of Seattle’s leading wine retailers and home to thousands of bottles of fine wine.

 The burglars ignored Esquin’s retail inventory of wine from Washington state and vineyards around the globe.
-Instead, they headed into a private wine storage area in the basement, where dozens of temperature-controlled wooden lockers lined the room.
+Instead, they headed into a private wine storage space area in the basement, where dozens of temperature-controlled wooden lockers lined the room.
 Then they acted with the precision of characters in a Mission Impossible movie.

 The two men had visited the wine storage room right at closing time the night before.
 While the staff wasn’t watching, the men had thrown plastic bags over the motion detectors of the alarm system.
 Then they spray painted the lenses of the surveillance cameras.